 Many may think that MIDI represents the sound in programmes, however, it is simply information.
-When playing chords on a MIDI keyboard that is linked to your computer you are sending information, digital instructions almost, rather than playing music.
+When playing chords on a MIDI keyboard that is linked to your computer you are sending information, and digital instructions almost, rather than playing music.

-If you are creating music using plugins with the use of a digital audio workstation (DAW), MIDI clips are the denotations in your timeline which describes what your plugin is playing and the timing.
+If you are creating music using plugins with the use of a digital audio workstation (DAW), MIDI clips are the denotations in your timeline which describe what your plugin is playing and the timing.

-MIDI is used most when manipulating simulated instruments inside a DAW.
+It is used most when manipulating simulated instruments inside a DAW.
 Logic Pro, Ableton and Cubase are the most popular DAWs that rely on sequencing.

 Most, if not all electronic keyboards nowadays come with MIDI ports as it is an essential way of making music today.

 The ease of transferring and editing MIDI files is the biggest reason why it is widely used.
-Making music is easy given the global crisis its simplicity has taken on a new significance.
+Making music is easily given the global crisis its simplicity has taken on a new significance.
 Even large files can be sent, edited, and then sent back to the original recipient quickly.

 Music producers can work on the same music project without physically seeing each other – this is made possible with MIDI.

 Also, MIDI files are much smaller in data size compared to audio files.
 This means that when processing numerous MIDI files DAWs are less likely to crash compared to processing numerous audio files.

 Because it is completely different from audio, traditional audio cables cannot be used.
 In the process of transferring data over to digital software, MIDI cables that have tiny pins are used.